 Several inputs and controls that are more elaborate than a standard power amplifier are often used with most plate amplifiers.
-They have digital crossovers that allow the end-users to adjust the active point of their crossover by eliminating higher frequencies from the signals that they amplify.
+They have digital crossovers that allow the end-users to adjust the active point of their crossover by eliminating higher frequencies from the signals they amplify.
 Usually, plate amps can accept both line and speaker signals and then retrieve those signals into a speaker.
-Many plate amplifiers contain phase or delay controls to adjust the bass signal to accommodate a given speaker system better.
+Many plate amplifiers contain phase or delay controls to accommodate a given speaker system better to adjust the bass signal.
 They also have volume controls that make it easy to adjust their output to suit best with the response of the sound system.

-To power matching woofers and tweeters, a 2-channel plate amplifier module provides separate low and high output sections.
+A 2-channel plate amplifier module provides separate low and high output sections to power matching woofers and tweeters.
 In contrast, a 3-channel plate amplifier is set up to control a full-range speaker pair and subwoofer.
-For computer workstations, small home cinema setups but also for studio monitors and DJ workstations, this makes it the ideal element!
+For computer workstations, small home cinema setups, and studio monitors and DJ workstations, this makes it the ideal element!